 Using containers to grow vegetables is not as hard as many people may think, and it is also a very rewarding activity.
-I'm am not sure why people think we cannot to this; after all we grow all sorts of other plants in containers so why not shouldn't we.
+I am not sure why people think we cannot to this; after all, we grow all sorts of other plants in containers so why shouldn't we grow vegetables this way?.

-This maybe your only option if you have a limited amount of space.
+This may well be your only option if you have a limited amount of space.
 There are now many varieties of vegetable that have been specifically bred for growing in containers, probably the most obvious and well known (though technically not a vegetable) is the dwarf bush tomato (cherry tomato) which was bred for growing in hanging baskets.

 Before starting out growing your own vegetables in containers you need to take into account several factors, before deciding which vegetables you are going to grow, these factors are: